 To meet our capital needs, we issued approximately \$402.5 million in convertible notes in March 2023 (the "Convertible Notes"), used \$66.2 million of the proceeds to enter into capped call transactions, and used \$11.0 million of the proceeds on debt issuance related costs.
-Further, on March 13, 2023, in connection with the proposed offering of the Convertible Notes, the Company notified City National Bank of Freshpet's intent to terminate the Credit Agreement, and such termination became effective as of March 15, 2023 (the "Termination Date").
-The Company had no borrowings outstanding under the Credit Agreement as of the Termination Date.
+Further, on March 13, 2023, in connection with the proposed offering of the Convertible Notes, the Company, notified City National Bank, of Freshpet's intent to terminate the Credit Agreement, and such termination became effective as of March 15, 2023 (the "Termination Date").
+The Company had no borrowings outstanding under the Credit Agreement as of the date of the Termination Date.

 We expect to make future capital expenditures in connection with the completion of our planned development of Freshpet Kitchens Ennis Phase 2 and 3.
-During the nine months ended September 30, 2024, we spent approximately \$128.8 million of capital to meet our capacity needs as well as recurring capital expenditures.
-We expect to spend an additional \$51.2 million in the remainder of fiscal 2024.
+During the three months ended March 31, 2024, we spent approximately \$46.5 million of capital to meet our capacity needs as well as recurring capital expenditures.
+We expect to spend an additional \$163.5 million in the remainder of fiscal 2024.